dferber90/aws-cognito-next/README.md

 Authentication helpers to enable usage of [AWS Cognito](https://aws.amazon.com/en/cognito/) in [next.js](https://nextjs.org/) applications.

 > **Update (2020–09–29)**: aws-amplify has added support for server-side rendering since this package was created.
 You can read [the announcement](https://aws.amazon.com/de/blogs/mobile/ssr-support-for-aws-amplify-javascript-libraries/) for details.
 You might be able to use aws-amplify directly instead of the more manual approach shown in this package.
-This package might get rewritten to provide additional features on top of `aws-amplify` in the future.

 ### Quick links